 Gauge authority by looking into the authors.
 Who are they?
 What are their credentials?
 You might have to do some background research in Google to find out more but sometimes books will have author blurbs.

 Accuracy is the most difficult to establish, because books aren't peer reviewed in the way that articles are.
 However, you can still check for citations and look into the publishers of the book.
 The quickest tell is if the publisher is an academic press, such as one belonging to a university.
 They usually have the most rigorous editorial process.
 But that doesn't mean other presses and publishers are less good.
 Simply look into the publisher.
 How well known are they?
 What do they typically publish?
 Nonfiction publishers will also be considered academic to a certain degree.
-Are they a regular publishing company or a vanity press?
-Vanity presses are a type of self publishing where you pay to have the book published, so there is little to no editorial process, which is the main replacement for the peer review for the accuracy criteria.
+Are they a regular publishing company or are they self-published?
 Self-published books generally haven’t gone through a formal editorial process, and therefore could potentially be less accurate.
 Citations in books can be in a number of places, so you have to actually open the book or ebook and check.
 Some books have them at the end of each chapter, some in footnotes, and some at the very end of the book.
 They will usually be labeled as "notes'' or "references."

 You can find the purpose by reading the book summary, as well as the preface of the book, if you are doing a deeper dive into the book.
 The acknowledgments page is also a place to look for some clues as to the purpose.